 Archaeological evidence suggests that varieties of pancakes are probably the earliest and most widespread types of cereal food eaten in prehistoric societies whereby dry carbohydrate-rich seed flours mixed with the available protein-rich liquids, usually milk and eggs, were baked on hot stones or in shallow earthenware pots over an open fire to form a nutritious and highly palatable foodstuff.

 Keep in mind this history when you make your next batch of pancakes.
 Think about the shape, the ingredients, the texture, and of course the many toppings.
-Sometimes they were made for the taste and other times they were made out of the convenience of using up the spare ingredient that were around so they didn’t got to waste.
+Sometimes they were made for the taste and other times they were made out of the convenience of using up the spare ingredient that was around so they didn’t get to waste.

 Any way you look at the pancake can be viewed as one of the universal breakfast foods.
 Although, it’s not always eaten just for breakfast.
 Pancakes work for any meal that you want.